General classification in the Tour de France: History

 In 2013, a nighttime finish on the Champs-Élysées for the final stage was done to commemorate the race's 100th edition.
 Race leader Chris Froome wore a special yellow jersey covered in small translucent sequins into Paris as well as on the podium to allow him to be more visible under the lights.

 The original yellow jerseys were of conventional style.
 Riders had to pull them over their head on the rostrum.
 For many years the jersey was made in only limited sizes and many riders found it a struggle to pull one on, especially when tired or wet.
-The presentation jersey is now made with a full-length zip at the back and the rider pulls it on from the front, sliding his hands through the sleeves rather like a strait-jacket.
+The presentation jersey is now made with a full-length zip at the back and the rider pulls it on from the front, sliding his hands through the sleeves.
 He then receives three further jerseys each day, plus money (referred to as the "rent") for each day he leads the race.

+The yellow jersey on the first day of the Tour is traditionally permitted to be worn by the winner of the previous year's race; however, wearing it is a choice left to the rider, and in recent years has gone out of fashion.
+If the winner does not ride, the jersey is not worn.

+The previous year's winner traditionally has race number "1" (with his teammates given the other single-digit racing numbers), with subsequent sets of numbers determined by the highest classified riders for that team in the previous Tour.
+The lead riders for a particular team will often wear the first number in the series (11, 21, 31 and so forth), but these riders are not necessarily contenders for the general classification — teams led by sprinters will often designate the points classification contender as their lead rider.

 There is no copyright on the yellow jersey and it has been imitated by many other races, although not always for the best rider overall: in the Tour of Benelux yellow is worn by the best young rider.
-In professional surf, the current male and female leaders of the World Surf League get to wear a yellow jersey on all the heats of a tour stop.
+In professional surf, the current male and female leaders of the World Surf League wear a yellow jersey on all the heats of a tour stop.

-In American English it is sometimes referred to as the mellow johnny, a mispronunciation of its French name originally by Lance Armstrong, who wore it many times while riding in the 1999–2005 races.
+In American English it is sometimes referred to as the mellow johnny, a play on its French name maillot jaune, originally by Lance Armstrong, who wore it many times while riding in the 1999–2005 races.
 Armstrong also uses the name "Mellow Johnny" for his Texas-based bike shop.
 The Lance Armstrong Foundation donated a yellow jersey from the 2002 Tour de France to the National Museum of American History.